Interested in reading the latest annual report round up? Check out our review of annual reports from 2023.

 There are lots of reasons to create a digital annual report if you’re a nonprofit.
-Probably at the top of the list is reach, visibility, and impact.
+Probably at the top of the list is increased reach, visibility, and impact.
 Shareable content and greater search engine optimization mean more people will see impact stories in digital annual reports than print ones.
-Analytics provide measurable insight into the effectiveness of your annual report as a communications tool and make clear what content audiences are most interested in.
-Integrating fundraising and newsletter subscriptions, and digital annual reports for nonprofits can also drive revenue and build long-term relationships with your nonprofit’s brand’s.
+They’re also more measurable.
+Website analytics provide clear insight into the effectiveness of your nonprofit’s annual report as a communications tool and make clear what content audiences are most interested in.
+And add integrating direct-response marketing opportunities like donations and newsletter subscriptions, and digital annual reports for nonprofits can both drive revenue and build long-term relationships with your nonprofit’s brand’s.

 Last year, Constructive created a round-up of some of our favorite annual reports from 2020—a year that saw lots of nonprofit communications teams still adjusting to the pandemic.
-For our research this year, Senior Designer Doug Knapton and I scoured the interest and found more inspiration from some great digital annual reports for nonprofits—ones that provide great ideas and best practices for a great annual report to recap your nonprofit’s impact in 2021.
-From digital storytelling to interactive infographics, there’s a lot to love—and learn from.
-So here’s a list of reports (not a ranking, mind you) that Constructive’s design team drew inspiration from that I hope you’ll find equally inspiring.
+For our research this year, Senior Designer Doug Knapton and I scoured the internet and found more inspiration from some great digital annual reports for nonprofits.
+And if you’re looking for new ideas and best practices for a great annual report to recap your nonprofit’s impact in 2021—from digital storytelling to interactive infographics—there’s a lot to love and learn from.
+So here’s our list of annual reports for 2021 (not a ranking, mind you) that Constructive’s design team drew inspiration from that I hope you’ll find equally inspiring.